This is a guide covering everything about ISO.

 Although it may sound like ISO is just like brightening an image on your PC it is still different.
 It quickly became a misconception since it does sound similar.

-However, ISO provides an unrivalled quality when making your image brighter.
+However, ISO provides an unrivaled quality when making your image brighter.
 I highly recommend using a high ISO rather than making the image brighter using Lightroom.

 What Does ISO Stand For?